Byron/gitoxide/cargo-features.md

     * provide a proven and fast `crc32` implementation.
 * **io-pipe**
     * an in-memory unidirectional pipe using `bytes` as efficient transfer mechanism
+* **zlib**
+    * Enable the usage of zlib related utilities to compress or decompress data.
+    * It comes with additional features of which one must be set.
+    * _mutually-exclusive_
+       * **zlib-ng-compat**
+         * Use a C-based backend which can compress and decompress significantly faster.
+       * **zlib-rust-backend**
+         * A pure rust implementation which is slower than the **ng** version, but might be relevant if you prefer a pure-rust build and reduced performance is acceptable.
+Note that a competitive Zlib implementation is critical to `gitoxide's` performance.
 * **walkdir**
     * Makes facilities of the `walkdir` crate partially available.
     * In conjunction with the **parallel** feature, directory walking will be parallel instead behind a compatible interface.